-When the foreign spouse is present in the United States, it is often possible to file the I-130 and the I-485 at the same time (technically called “concurrent filing”).
+When the foreign husband or wife is present in the United States, it is often possible to file the I-130 and the I-485 at the same time (a process known as “concurrent filing”).

 For purposes of a marriage-based green card, only a foreign spouse who is physically present in the United States can file an I-485 to apply for a green card.
 The spouse must have entered the United States on a valid visa.
 In addition, an immigrant visa must be “immediately available” for the spouse.
 This means that the Form I-130 must already have been approved (as in the case of the spouse of a green card holder) or the I-130 and the I-485 must be concurrently filed (as in the case of the spouse of a U.S. citizen).